rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  for some papers that have been published,
 *  after nights when people report lucid dreaming,
 *  they wake up and they don't feel as restored,
-*  they don't feel as refreshed by their sleep in the morning.
+*  they don't feel as refreshed by their sleep in the morning,
-*  Suggesting just as you sort of hinted at there,
+*  suggesting just as you sort of hinted at there,
 *  that the lucid dreaming state is associated with perhaps
 *  a less deep or more shallow form of REM sleep,
 *  or a more active state of REM sleep, perhaps too active,